-The Seminary Choir rehearses on Tuesdays from 7 to 9 p.m.
+Seminary Choir rehearses on Tuesdays from 7 to 9 p.m.
 Many couples make this choir a family affair.
 Spouses are encouraged to sing in this group without audition or fee.
-The Chapel Choir rehearses two hours per week, and performs weekly in Chapel, singing a wide variety of anthem and cantata literature.
-The Male Chorale is an auditioned ensemble of 16 men.
-This ensemble sings for chapel and off-campus events.
-Private voice and organ lessons are offered at modest fees.
-An Instrumental Ensemble and Handbell Ensemble offer additional opportunities for musical expression.
+The choir chapel Choir rehearses two hours per week, and performs regularly in Chapel, singing a wide variety of anthem and cantata literature.
+The Male Chorale is an unauditioned ensemble which performs a wide variety of sacred music in Seminary chapel services and occasionally in local churches.
+Participation may be for credit or voluntary without fee.
+Faithful Men is an auditioned ensemble from the Male Chorale.
+Private voice and organ lessons are available.
+An Instrumental Ensemble and a Handbell Ensemble offer additional opportunities for musical expression.
+Opportunities for individuals or small groups to provide special music for chapel services may also be available.